murex/EventStormingJournal/_posts/2024-01-03-big-picture-event-storming-in-3-minutes.markdown

   - Sharpies
   - A small table
   - Food.
-- _"What to say at the beginning of a Big-Picture Event Storming"_ provides an example you can reuse.
+- [What to say at the beginning of a Big-Picture Event Storming]({{site.url}}{{site.baseurl}}/big%20picture/what-to-say-at-the-beginning-of-a-big-picture-event-storming-workshop/) provides an example you can reuse.
-- 5 steps are identified in _"Step by Step Guide to run your Big-Picture Event Storming"_:
+- 5 steps are identified in [Step by Step Guide to run your Big-Picture Event Storming]({{site.url}}{{site.baseurl}}/big%20picture/step-by-step-guide-to-run-your-big-picture-event-storming/):
   1. Generating Domain Events
   2. Sorting them
   3. Adding actors and external systems